Sex Hormone Binding Globulin (SHBG)

 Should SHBG be interpreted alone?

-No. SHBG is most informative when interpreted alongside total and free testosterone and broader metabolic context.
+No. SHBG is most informative when interpreted alongside total and free testosterone, estradiol status, and broader metabolic context.

 Conclusion

-Sex hormone binding globulin plays a critical role in regulating testosterone availability.
-By controlling how much hormone is bound versus free, SHBG explains why total testosterone alone is often insufficient for understanding androgen status.
+Sex hormone binding globulin plays a critical role in regulating testosterone and estrogen availability.
+By controlling how much hormone is bound versus free, SHBG explains why total hormone levels alone are often insufficient for understanding androgen and estrogen balance.

-When interpreted alongside total testosterone, calculated free testosterone, and metabolic markers, SHBG provides essential clarity into androgen balance, tissue level hormone availability, and physiological response over time.
+When interpreted alongside total testosterone, calculated free testosterone, estradiol, thyroid markers, and metabolic biomarkers, SHBG provides essential clarity into hormone distribution, tissue level signaling, and overall endocrine health over time.

 References